 Students

-Students are required to contact Disability Services to have a service animal accompany them in academic classes, activities, or services on campus.
+Students are required to contact Accessibility Services to have a service animal accompany them in academic classes, activities, or services on campus.

 Employees